gunjanmodi/parking-lot-system/readme.md

 ## Overview

 This Python project implements a simple Parking Lot System using low-level coding practices.
-The project follows Test-Driven Development (TDD) principles, ensuring reliability and maintainability through a comprehensive set of unit tests by following SOLID priciples.
+The project follows Test-Driven Development (TDD) principles, ensuring reliability and maintainability through a comprehensive set of unit tests.
+Also, follows SOLID principles.

 ## Installation